microsoft/WSL/README.md

 Additional tags may be used to denote specific types of issues.
 These include items such as network or symlink.

 ######Closing
-Issues may be closed the original poster at any time.
+Issues may be closed by the original poster at any time.
 We will close issues if:
 - One week passes after the change goes out to the Insider Fast ring
 - An issue is clearly a dup of another.
 The duplicate will be linked
 - Any discussion that has clearly run its course